wangshengjia/wangshengjia.github.io/_posts/2016-01-08-quiz-about-properties-in-swift.md

 ## Advanced quiz

+### Quiz #5:
-- Still remember Quiz #2?
+Still remember Quiz #2?
 Now with inheritance, we actually added property observing to computed property, is there still the same result?

 ```swift
 class PropertyQuiz {